ozovalihasan/ead/documents/how-to-use.md

 ## Edge Cases

-- If there is a through association bidirectionally between two entities referring to the same table, these entities used to define 'through' entity should be separate .
+- If there is a through association bidirectionally between two entities referring to the same table, entities used to define 'through' association should be separate.

 ![same entities has many trough EAD](./images/same-entities-has-many-trough.png)